-D. Craig Fox is a Senior Attorney in the Public Law Department with more than thirty-four years of Public Law experience, both as a Public Law Advisor and Litigator.
+Craig is a senior attorney in the Public Law Department with more than thirty-four years of public law experience, both as an advisor and a litigator.
 Among Craig’s specialty areas of practice, he regularly advises in matters involving land use, planning and zoning, police practices, the Public Records Act, public contracting including public works and telecommunications, and the regulation of marijuana.

-Craig currently serves as Assistant City Attorney for the Cities of La Mirada, Brea, Rancho Cucamonga and Buena Park.
+Craig currently serves as Assistant City Attorney for the Cities of Brea, La Mirada, Rancho Cucamonga and Upland.
 Craig also regularly advises police and fire departments for the Firm’s various municipal clients.

 Craig’s early legal career was devoted to defending cities and other public agencies in litigation, from discovery through jury verdicts.
 That litigation background has given Craig a unique perspective and ability to handle a wide range of municipal issues, while obtaining practical, cost-effective results for clients.

 Craig is a member of the Los Angeles County Bar Association as well as SCAN-NATOA (National Association of Telecommunications Officers and Advisors – States of California and Nevada Chapter).

 A significant portion of Craig’s public law advisory work involves public contracting of all kinds.
 The economic downturn has resulted in significantly more bid protests being filed in connection with public works projects.
 Craig has extensive experience in assisting clients in navigating the complexities of public works contracting in order to minimize the potential for bid protests.